Hank-Tsou/Computer-Vision-OpenCV-Python/README.md

-# Computer Vision Algorithm Implementaion and Explanation
+# Computer Vision Algorithm Implementaion and Tutorial

 ## Descrption:
 This tutorial is basically from opencv-python documentation with some of my implementation and description.